macielti/wraith-king/README.md

 - `created-at` (when the dead-letter arrived)
 - `updated-at` (when the last update was made to the entity)
 - `replay-count` (number of times that the message was replayed)
-- `status` (informs about the status of the dead-letter, if it's ":unprocessed" or  ":processed")
+- `status` (informs about the status of the dead-letter, if it's ":unprocessed", ":processed", or ":dropped")

 ## Kafka Consumers